 The Income Tax Act of 1961's Section 56(2)(viib) discusses the concept of angel tax.
 According to the Finance Act, 2012, in the IT Act, every startup (i.e., unlisted companies whose shares are not available for buying on the stock market) that receives funding from an angel investor must contribute a certain amount to the government.

-However, this tax comes into play if the total investment value exceeds the company's FMV or Fair Market Value.
+This tax comes into play if the total investment value exceeds the company's FMV or Fair Market Value.
 Investment greater than FMV is categorised as "income from other sources", and the tax imposed on it is called angel tax.
+However, as announced in the Union Budget 2024, Angel tax has been abolished from FY 2025-26 in order to fuel the growth of start-up eco system in India.

 For a comprehensive understanding of the concept of angel tax, let us consider an example.
 Suppose your firm receives investment from an angel investor of Rs 15 crore, and the investor gets shares in exchange.
 But the total fair market valuation (FMV) of the shares issued is Rs 10 crore.
 The remaining Rs 5 crore is considered excess money and, therefore, taxable at a rate of 30.9%.